Tyeia/wfbinder/content/1 - Awakening/Quests/1 - Awakening.md

 —Lotus

 # Synopsis
-For countless centuries, the Tenno have been dormant, but with the Grineer Empire on the rise, the [[Lotus]] begins tracking down and awakening the Tenno.
+For countless centuries, the Tenno have been dormant, but with the Grineer Empire on the rise, the [[1 - Awakening/Important Characters/Lotus|Lotus]] begins tracking down and awakening the Tenno.
 Unfortunately for the Lotus, [[Captain Vor]] has been one step ahead of her so far and has been killing off the Tenno as they awaken, before they are strong enough to stop him.
 His latest find takes him to [Earth](https://wiki.warframe.com/w/Earth "Earth"), near an [[Ostron]] village, where he finds a dormant Tenno just as the Lotus reawakens them.

 This time, however, he has a different plan—to capture said Tenno.
 He attaches an [Ascaris](https://wiki.warframe.com/w/Ascaris "Ascaris") device to the Warframe, ordering his soldiers to spare it; he intends to use the Ascaris to control the Tenno, and take it to the [[Twin Queens]] as his prize.
 Presumably the first of many or a proof of concept, Vor would then seek to capture more Tenno; once armed with loyal Tenno soldiers, the Grineer Empire would become unstoppable.